Florida Community College offers many

 and/or special talent.
 Inquiries regarding financial aid should

-campus.
-Your home campus is your point of contact for academic
+on your home campus.
+Your home campus is your point of contact

-advising, financial aid advising and disbursement of checks.
+for academic advising, financial aid advising and disbursement

 - apply early for financial aid assistance

 - complete a FAFSA (Free Application for Federal Student